 Adventure sports exceptions

 Going paragliding on your next trip?
 Just know that 99.9% of insurance companies will not cover you in this case as accidents are way too common. same will apply for extreme sports and adventure sports that are rated at “high risk” by insurance companies.
 This will be stated in your policy it is worth planning ahead on what you plan to do.
-Some insurance companies like World Nomads provide easy add-ons for extreme sports so they can be added ahead of time if you decide to include them later.
+Some insurance companies provide easy add-ons for extreme sports so they can be added ahead of time if you decide to include them later.

 Important note about pre-existing conditions